test-editor/test-editor.github.io/te_markdown/heroes-create-parameterized-testcase.md

 ## How do I write parameterized test cases?

 For this example, the test case created in the [previous tutorial](/te_markdown/heroes-create-testcase) will be extended to a parameterized test.
-Therefore, the software under test continues to be the Angular "Tour of Heroes"-Tutoria (see [here](https://angular.io/tutorial)).
+Therefore, the software under test continues to be the [Angular "Tour of Heroes"-Tutorial](https://angular.io/tutorial).

 ### Modifying the Specification